GoogleCloudPlatform/cloud-code-intellij/README.md

 ## Supported Platforms

-The Cloud Code for IntelliJ plugin supports the entire JetBrains family of IDEs, versions 2018.2 or later.
-Both the free and paid editions of the
+The Cloud Code for IntelliJ plugin supports JetBrains IDEs version 2018.2+: IntelliJ Ultimate or Community, PyCharm Professional or Community, Webstorm, Goland, and other JetBrains IDEs.
-IDEs are supported.

 For GCP functionality, full support is available for IntelliJ IDEA Ultimate Edition, with limited support for the other platforms.
 See this [feature matrix](docs/gcp-feature-matrix.md)